Clay

 from $10.00

-We only sell ceramic clay to currently enrolled students, so please don't go buying any if you are not enrolled…this term.
-During checkout you will be asked to provide details pertaining to the class in which you are enrolled so that we can “deliver” your clay to your shelf… please make room on your shelf before ordering.
+We only sell ceramic clay to currently enrolled students, so please don't purchase if you are not enrolled this or next term.
+During checkout you will be asked to provide details pertaining to the class in which you are enrolled so that we can deliver your clay to your shelf… please make room on your shelf before ordering.

 White Stone